-ALBERT LEWIS (AL) HASKINS, JR., FAIA (1910-2002)
+ALBERT LEWIS (AL) HASKINS JR., FAIA (1910-2002)

 Haskins was born in Reidsville NC.
-He took courses in Civil Engineering from UNC Chapel Hill 1927-1928 and received his architecture degree at Georgia Tech in 1931.
+He took courses in Civil Engineering from UNC Chapel Hill from 1927-1928 and received his architecture degree at Georgia Tech in 1931.
 He worked for Louis F. Voorhees in High Point, WC Olsen Consulting Engineers in Raleigh, William Henley Deitrick in Raleigh, Linthicum & Linthicum Architects in Raleigh, and Allen J. Maxwell of Goldsboro.
-From 1937-41, he worked in Richmond for Portland Cement Association and for Baskerville and Son Architects.
+From 1937-1941, he worked in Richmond for Portland Cement Association and for Baskerville and Son Architects.
 In 1941, he moved to Newport News to manage the office of Williams, Coile, & Pipino Architects and Engineers.
 He married Raleigh native Anne Simms that year.
 They returned to Raleigh in 1945 when he briefly ran a solo firm.
 In 1946, he joined with Thomas Cooper and Dick Rice to form Cooper & Haskins and Rice.

 In 1954, Cooper retired and the firm became Haskins & Rice, a partnership that would last for decades.
 Haskins' background in engineering and his knowledge of construction and building codes complemented Dick Rice's love of design.
 It was a creative, productive partnership.
 Even before laws were made concerning handicapped facilities in the states, Haskins was a strong proponent of accessible buildings.
 From 1956 to 1958 he was an associate professor at the NCSU School of Design.
-In the 1980's the firm became Haskins Rice Savage and Pearce; then Pearce Brinkley Cease + Lee; then in 2013 it was merged into Clark Nexsen.
+In the 1980s the firm became Haskins Rice Savage and Pearce; then Pearce Brinkley Cease + Lee; then in 2013 it was merged into Clark Nexsen.
 As of 2009, his daughter Kathleen was a principal at the firm.

 According to another daughter, Betty Anne Schlegel, when Haskins moved to Raleigh in 1945, there were about five architects in practice.
-He got them together for lunch at the S&W Cafeteria, a precursor to the Raleigh Section of AIANC, of which he was President in 1961-62.
+He got them together for lunch at the S&W Cafeteria, a precursor to the Raleigh Section of AIANC, of which he was President in 1961-1962.

-1949 - The Albert and Anne Haskins House, 2331 Churchill Road, Raleigh.
+1949 - The Albert and Anne Haskins House, 2331 Churchill Road, Raleigh NC.
 An addition was completed in 1964.
-Destroyed for a new house, bottom photo, in 1993.
+Destroyed in 1993 for a new house, bottom photo.

-1950 - The L. Gordon Sinclair House, 3309 White Oak Road, Raleigh.
+1950 - The L. Gordon Sinclair House, 3309 White Oak Road, Raleigh NC.
 Destroyed and replaced in 2005, bottom photo.

 Around 1955 - The Colonel and Mrs. John W. Harrelson Remodel, 1903 Hillsborough Street, Raleigh NC.
 The original house was built in 1930.
-Destroyed in the early 2000's.
+Destroyed in the early 2000s.
 The site became the NC State Chancellor's House (photo).
 In 2016, it became the Gregg Museum of Art.